zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/hiring.md

 >
 > I think that's bananas.
 That's what every company in the world does.
 If your strategy is really important, make sure people buy in *before* they join.
 And make sure that people who don't buy in don't join the company.
 >
-> Execution depends on people; [being public about what we do](/handbook/company/strategy). allows us to attract the best people to best execute our strategy." — *GitLab co-founder and CEO Sid Sijbrandij*
+> Execution depends on people; [being public about what we do](/handbook/company/strategy). allows us to attract the best people to best execute our strategy." — *GitLab co-founder Sid Sijbrandij*

 ### Make yourself attractive to top talent